balaji-0212/balaji_s_portfolio/README.md

 A modern, responsive portfolio website showcasing my work as a Data Analyst and Electronics & Communication Engineer.
 Built with semantic HTML5, CSS3, and vanilla JavaScript with smooth animations and optimal performance.

+**Latest Update**: In-page document viewer with modal overlay - no more opening PDFs in new tabs!

 ![Portfolio Preview](assets/images/profile-placeholder.svg)

 ## 🌟 Features